 You can either buy an MSM supplement in powder form, cream form or capsule/tablet form.
 It’s available in powder form most often, and you might find it in powdered supplement mixes, such as green powders or digestive aids.
 Read the directions carefully, and start with about one to two teaspoons of MSM powder taken along with water.
 You can increase your intake as your body gets used to it and you assure you don’t experience any digestive side effects.

-If you choose to use MSM powder (which is believe to be the most absorbable kind), try simply adding it to water (usually about 16 ounces for one serving).
+If you choose to use MSM powder (which is believe to be the most absorbable kind), try simply adding it to water (usually about 16 ounces for one serving), and look for pure powder.
 You’ll get the best results when you use MSM along with antioxidants/anti-inflammatory compounds like vitamin C and omega-3 fatty acids.

 Make sure you buy MSM from a reputable seller, and always check for the correct chemical compound name “MSM (methylsulfonylmethane).”
 Keep in mind that many MSM supplements contain synthetic byproducts and fillers.
 You want to look for an organic brand that sells “100% naturally derived MSM.”